wagtail/wagtail/docs/editor_manual/managing_redirects.md

 ![](../_static/images/screen43_redirects_edit_redirect.png)

 -   Set _Redirect from_ to the URL pattern which is no longer available on your site.
--   Set the _From site_ if applicable (for eg: a multisite environment).
+-   Set the _From site_ if applicable (for eg: a multi-site environment).
 -   Check whether the redirect is _Permanent_ or temporary (unchecked).

 As a last step you can either redirect to a new page within Wagtail **or** you can redirect the page to a different domain outside of Wagtail.